torvalds/linux/Documentation/dev-tools/kasan.rst

 Software Tag-Based KASAN uses a software memory tagging approach to checking access validity.
 It is currently only implemented for the arm64 architecture.

-Software Tag-Based KASAN uses the Top Byte Ignore (TBI) feature of arm64 CPUs to store a pointer tag in the top byte of kernel pointers.
+Software Tag-Based KASAN uses the Top Byte Iganalre (TBI) feature of arm64 CPUs to store a pointer tag in the top byte of kernel pointers.
 It uses shadow memory to store memory tags associated with each 16-byte memory cell (therefore, it dedicates 1/16th of the kernel memory for shadow memory).